brainlack/learn/README.md

 ```
 ,]][,,[[[,,[[[[,,[[[[,,[[]],
 ```
-Notice how theres not a single letter or number? well we made it that way to make YOUR job harder, pretty funny eh?
+Notice how theres not a single letter or number? well we made it that way to make YOUR job harder.
+And I just fucked my brain while doing this.

 Anyways, lemme explain: